Taiterbase/log-search-api/readme.md

 | HPC.log   | 31.99mb   | 10000          | 6.599458ms    |
 | HPC.log   | 31.99mb   | 100000         | 31.516458ms   |
 | HPC.log   | 31.99mb   | 433490         | 69.21975ms    |

+## TODO

+Tests!

+## Closing Thoughts

+The chunking strategy could become more sophisticated using multithreading and a bit of preprocessing of the logfile.
+The program currently spits out some metrics about its evaluation while running, which is useful for benchmarking those kinds of changes.